Home > Living and Working > Flitwick Community Fridge

 WHAT'S ON OFFER?

-Our staff and volunteers follow a rigorous food hygiene system, including stock rotation and cleaning.
-It’s your responsibility to check that the food is still fresh and within its use-by date.
-Some food in the food hub may be past its best-before date, but will still be perfectly fine to eat.
-Please read the disclaimer displayed.
+Our staff and volunteers follow a food hygiene system with regular cleaning and stock checks.
+You are responsible for making sure the food you choose is still fresh and within its use by date.
+Some items may be past their best before date, but they are still safe to eat.
+Please read the disclaimer on display.

-Please be considerate and only take what you need.
-Our fridge is a shared community resource and is open daily, you are welcome to return another day.
-Collections are limited to a maximum limit of 3 kilograms of food per household per day.
+Please only take what you need.
+The fridge is a shared community resource and is open every day, so you are welcome to come back another time.
+Each household can collect up to 3 kg of food per day.

 Our two-tier membership is summarised below; see our membership page for detailed information about the offer.